bahattincinic/django-onesky-trans/docs/management_command.md

 ---

 This command works in the following order:
+- Download Translation files from OneSky
 - makemessages
-- fetch translation from OneSky
+- send Translation Files to OneSky
 - compilemessages